Effective MARCH 1, 2019

 Lighthouse takes reasonable precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-Our security measures include physical, electronic, workflow and managerial protocols to safeguard and secure the personal data we process.
+Lighthouse’s security measures include physical, electronic, workflow and managerial protocols to safeguard and secure the personal data Lighthouse processes.

 Lighthouse processes personal information only in ways that are compatible with the purpose for which the data was collected or subsequently authorized by the individual.
 Lighthouse will take reasonable steps to ensure information is relevant to its intended use and remains accurate, complete and current.

 Lighthouse will follow any advice given by the Data Protection Authorities, including remedial or compensatory measures for individuals affected by non-compliance, and will provide the Data Protection Authorities with written confirmation that such corrective action has been taken, subject to the Company’s right to dispute the requested actions or remedial measures with the Federal Trade Commission.

 Lighthouse has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Lighthouse, please visit the BBB EU PRIVACY SHIELD web site at www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
 There is no cost to you to utilize the BBB EU PRIVACY SHIELD complaint resolution process.
 In certain circumstances, there may be the possibility for you to be able to invoke binding arbitration.